 “Data Cocktail is a machine but it doesn’t exclude a minimum of politeness,” he adds.
-“Once the cocktail mix is realised, Data Cocktail will thank the tweeters who have, without knowing it, helped at realising it.”
+“Once the cocktail mix is realized, Data Cocktail will thank the tweeters who have, without knowing it, helped at realizing it.”

 Click here to see more of Clément Gault’s work.